brwnj/covviz/README.md

 The aim of `covviz` is to highlight regions of significant (passing the user's z-score threshold) and sustained (beyond user specified distance) deviation from the majority of samples.
-Significance is determined using z-scores (`--zthreshold`) for all samples at all points using median absolute deviation, but in order to be highlighted, points must be significant consecutively throughout a user specified distance (`--distancethreshold`).
+Significance is determined using z-scores for all samples at all points using median absolute deviation, but in order to be highlighted, points must be significant consecutively throughout a user specified distance.

 If you are analyzing a low number of samples, deviation may be irrelevant.
 In this case, we can set `--min-samples` to be greater than our sample total